 Plaque Background Colors

 When working with a cast aluminum or bronze plaque, you have the option to fill in the recessed area beneath the letters with your chosen background color.
-You always have the choice to keep the plaque its natural brushed metal texture, with or without a clear coat.
+You always have the choice to keep the plaque its natural brushed metal texture, with or without a clear coat (clear coat for bronze only).
 However, you can also select from background colors such as:

 - Hunter green

 - Blue-green patina (bronze only)

 We also offer other custom colors upon request for an additional fee.

 Plaque Border Options